Stop the spread: destroy and report invasive species to keep them out of Canada

 - Learn about aquatic invasive species (Fisheries and Oceans Canada)

-Check the website of your provincial or territorial government, since invasive species may also be regulated by provincial or territorial authorities.
+Check with your provincial or territorial government, since invasive species may also be regulated by provincial or territorial authorities.

 - Date modified: